jonathaneemmett/node-jwt-refreshtoken/README.md

     MONGO_URI='YOUR_MONGO_URI'
     JWT_SECRET='YOUR_JWT_SECRET'

+Set the .env file in both front end folders.

+    cd react-frontend && mv example.env .env

+    cd svelteKit-frontend && mv example.env .env

+Set the values for respective .env

+    REACT_APP_API_SERVER="YOUR_LOCAL_SERVER_URL" // local this would be http://localhost:5100

+    API_SERVER="YOUR_LOCAL_SERVER_URL" // local this would be http://localhost:5100

-From the root you can run:
+then from the root you can run:

     npm run dev-react